 - Homemade foods: trim your fat intake by eating out less often and limiting foods that are fried or prepared with lots of butter and oil.
 Research has tied the intake of unhealthy trans fats found in processed foods to higher rates of infertility

-- Whole grains: choose whole grain breads, fiber-containing cereals, brown rice, and other unprocessed grains
+- Whole grains: choose whole-grain bread, fiber-containing cereals, brown rice, and other unprocessed grains

 - Regular meals: skipping meals during the day often leads to overeating at night, an unhealthy habit, particularly for those watching their weight.
 Skipping meals is counter-productive

 - The Healthy Plate Method: cover about 25% of your plate with lean protein, 25% with unprocessed grains, and about 50% with vegetables and fruits

 You greatly increase your odds of over-indulging if these foods are easily available.
 Above all, it’s important that you set yourself up for success.
 This involves having healthy food easily available and setting aside time every day to sit down and enjoy your healthy meal choices.